santhoshepam/dotnet-docs/docs/net-uwp/dotnet-for-windows-8x-store-apps.md

 manager: "markl"
 ---
 # .NET for Windows 8.x Store apps
-The [!INCLUDE[net_win8_profile](../net-uwp/includes/net-win8-profile-md.md)] provide a set of managed types that you can use to create [!INCLUDE[win8_appname_long](../net-uwp/includes/win8-appname-long-md.md)] apps for Windows using C# or Visual Basic.
-The following list displays the namespaces in the [!INCLUDE[net_win8_profile](../net-uwp/includes/net-win8-profile-md.md)].
-Note that the [!INCLUDE[net_win8_profile](../net-uwp/includes/net-win8-profile-md.md)] include a subset of the types provided in the full .NET Framework for each namespace.
+The .NET for Windows 8.x Store apps provide a set of managed types that you can use to create Windows 8.x Store apps for Windows using C# or Visual Basic.
+The following list displays the namespaces in the .NET for Windows 8.x Store apps.
+Note that the .NET for Windows 8.x Store apps include a subset of the types provided in the full .NET Framework for each namespace.
 For information about individual namespaces, see the linked topics.

  For more information, see [.NET for Windows Store apps overview](../Topic/.NET%20for%20Windows%20Store%20apps%20overview.md).

- [!INCLUDE[win8_appname_long](../net-uwp/includes/win8-appname-long-md.md)] apps only: APIs for [!INCLUDE[win8_appname_long](../net-uwp/includes/win8-appname-long-md.md)] apps that are expressed as HTML or XAML elements are supported only in [!INCLUDE[win8_appname_long](../net-uwp/includes/win8-appname-long-md.md)] apps; they are not supported in desktop apps or Windows desktop browsers.
+ Windows 8.x Store apps only: APIs for Windows 8.x Store apps that are expressed as HTML or XAML elements are supported only in Windows 8.x Store apps; they are not supported in desktop apps or Windows desktop browsers.

 ## Namespaces